ptvan/ptvan.github.io/_posts/2020-04-04-meta-analyses.md

 ### Rationale

 Meta-analyses, when done properly, have both conceptual and statistical benefits.
 Conceptually, meta-analyses can detect presence of publication bias.
-Statistically, results can be combined to be more generalizable, and estimates can have improved precision and accuracy.
+Statistically, results from individual studies can be combined to make conclusions more generalizable, and estimates can have improved precision and accuracy.

 ### Visualization